PaperMC/docs/docs/paper/admin/how-to/update.md

 ## Step 2.
 Update Plugins

 Just like it's important to update Paper, it's equally important to keep plugins up to date.
-You never know what plugin authors may be working on, be it bugfixes or new features.
+You never know what plugin authors may be working on, be it bug fixes or new features.

 A little known feature of Paper servers is the `update` folder.
 Here's how you use it.